All Episodes

 I mean, come on.

-I'm other than Joe Lieberman, find me the Democrat who had some courage and some clarity on the war on terror.
+Other than Joe Lieberman, find me the Democrat who had some courage and some clarity on the war on terror.

-Uh, I guess we have the blue dogs.
+I guess we have the blue dogs.

-I've got plenty of love for them on the health care issue.
+I've got plenty of love for them on the healthcare issue.

 These are some people who I probably might not agree with on a bunch of other things.

-But if there are fiscal conservatives, by comparison, occupying some portions of the Democrat Party in some purple states, and they want to step forward and say no to this White House, God bless those guys.
+But if there are fiscal conservatives, by comparison, occupying some portions of the Democrat Party in some purple states and they want to step forward and say no to this White House, God bless those guys.

 So in those cases, it's not even about party because they got D next to their name, and I'm prepared to show them love.